ionic-team/stencil/BREAKING_CHANGES.md

 ## BREAKING CHANGES

-Most required changes are in order to avoid global types, which often cause issues for JSX and apps which import from numerous packages.
-The other significant change is having each component import its renderer, such as JSX's `h()` function.
+A common issue with JSX is each separate project's use of global JSX types.
+Many of the required changes are in order to avoid global types, which often cause issues for apps which import from numerous packages.
+The other change is having each component import its renderer, such as JSX's `h()` function.

 ### Import `{ h }` is required